PyEllips/pyElli/paper/paper.md

 If software does not support a specific kind of analysis, e.g., calculating anisotropic materials or simultaneous fitting of external experimental parameters, scientists need to use third party software.

 PyElli offers an open source alternative to existing solutions while staying as compatible as possible.
-This allows scientist to adapt pyElli to their needs, either for custom experiments not covered by other software or as a full FAIR data [FAIRpaper] analysis pipeline for SE measurements.
+This allows scientist to adapt pyElli to their needs, either for custom experiments not covered by other software or as a full FAIR data [@Wilkinson2016] analysis pipeline for SE measurements.
 It is designed with extensibility and adaptability in mind, to allow scientists to easily develop their custom analysis pipelines.
 It also serves the need of FAIR data by supporting recent advances in standardization of ellipsometry data and models.

-The optical models used try to stay as close as possible to literature [fujiwara].
+The optical models used try to stay as close as possible to literature [@Hilfiker2018].
 It is possible to add new dispersions or use a generic formula dispersion, which is able to parse a text-based formula into a fittable dispersion.

 To analyse materials it is helpful to have a database of pre-defined models to use.
-For this purpose, pyElli includes the popular public domain database for optical constants [refractiveindex.info], which allows users to load literature dispersions with a single line of code.
+For this purpose, pyElli includes the popular public domain database for optical constants [refractiveindex.info](https://refractiveindex.info) [@rii], which allows users to load literature dispersions with a single line of code.

 PyElli supports using mutliple solving algorithms, which allows for specialized applications.
 Currently, two algorithms using different formulations are available.
-The first one is a simple algorithm based on a 2x2 matrix formulation [byrnes] and second one a more complex 4x4 formulation [berreman].
+The first one is a simple algorithm based on a 2x2 matrix formulation [@byrnes2020multilayer] and the second one a more complex 4x4 formulation [@Berreman72].
 While the 2x2 algorithm splits the light into two perpendicular polarized beams and solves them separately, the 4x4 matrix approach solves the complete electromagnetic field, which allows solving more complex problems, e.g., anistropic materials or active media.

-For fast processing pyElli's algorithms are fully vectorized for multiple wavelengths and leverage the numerical algebra libraries [NumPy] and [SciPy].
+For fast processing pyElli's algorithms are fully vectorized for multiple wavelengths and leverage the numerical algebra libraries [NumPy](https://numpy.org) [@harris2020array] and [SciPy](https://scipy.org) [@2020SciPy-NMeth].
 This allows the usage of advanced fitting algorithms, i.e., global optimizers, in reasonable evaluation times and enables embedded in-situ monitoring of overlayer growth.
 The usage of python and vectorization libraries allows for easy adoption for artificial intelligence based analysis of SE data.